ruhliar/FALCON-HEAVY-NIGHTLIGHT-V2/README.md

 Files for you to create an awesome 3D printed Falcon Heavy Nightlight

-This thing can be found on Thingiverse.com www.thingiverse.com/thing:3066586 I scaled all models up 200%, added magnets and 2x 18650 battery + charge, protect, boost.
+This thing can be found on Thingiverse.com www.thingiverse.com/thing:3066586 This project is using a file from https://www.thingiverse.com/thing:456900 I scaled all models up 200%, added magnets and 2x 18650 battery + charge, protect, boost.
 I programmed Arduino Nano so you can chose from 3 main LED programs or the same, with stronger light.
 Print rocket at 100% infill
 Exhaust at 0% infill with 3 perimeters